 Graded sucrose/carbohydrate diets in overtly hypertriglyceridemic diabetic patients.

-Role of free fatty acids in insulin resistance of subjects with non-insulin-dependent diabetes
+[Role of free fatty acids in the insulin resistance of non-insulin-dependent diabetes].

 The role of free fatty acid metabolism in the pathogenesis of insulin resistance in obesity and noninsulin-dependent diabetes mellitus.

 Groop LC1, Saloranta C, Shank M, Bonadonna RC, Ferrannini E, DeFronzo RA.